LuanAdemi/toumei/README.md

     T.Lambda(lambda x: x*255 - 117)  # inception needs this
 ])
 ```
-We are now able to define our objective pipeline using a image parameterization method (here FFT) and our objective (visualise unit mixed3a:74)
+We are now able to define our objective pipeline using a image parameterization method (here FFT) and our objective (visualize unit mixed3a:74)

 ```python